tektoncd/chains/README.md

 ### Community tutorials

-The Chains community has been hard at work is sharing some resources as well :
+The Chains community has been hard at work creating tutorials as well:

 - [Dual storage backend setup](https://github.com/thesecuresoftwarefactory/ssf/blob/main/examples/buildpacks/dual-storage-backend.md) showcases how to use multiple storage backends and verify the attestations with [cosign].